simukappu/activity_notification/README.md

 $ export AN_ORM=mongoid
 ```

-You can also run this Rails application in cross database environment like these.
+You can also run this Rails application in cross database environment like these:

 To use MySQL for your application and use MongoDB for *activity_notification*:
 ```console